 Market Participants using the Wider Access API will need to ensure they have suitable Internet Circuits installed.
-These provide connectivity to the Internet which in turn provides a path to The Company's Wider Access API infrastructure.
+These provide connectivity to the Internet which in turn provides a path to the National Grid ESO's Wider Access API infrastructure.

 MPLS (Multi-Protocol Label Switching) Circuit